themagicalmammal/howtolinux/README.md

 ![addmode](https://github.com/themagicalmammal/howtopopbuntu/blob/master/Screenshots/addmode.png) <br />

 #### [Problem] The resolution goes away after a reboot.
-**Ans -** Add all the final lines to .profile so every time a session starts, the code runs, the custom resolution gets added.
+**Ans.** Add all the final lines to .profile so every time a session starts, the code runs, the custom resolution gets added.
 ```bash
 nano ~/.profile
 ```
 ![profile](https://github.com/themagicalmammal/howtopopbuntu/blob/master/Screenshots/profile.png)

 #### [Problem] What about other refresh rates? <br />
-**Ans -** You have to experiment with cvt a bit to find which refresh rates should be.
+**Ans.** You have to experiment with cvt a bit to find which refresh rates should be.
 My refresh rate is from 60hz to 120hz.
 I did some experimentation and added some resolution. <br />

 Like if your display supports 120 hertz
 ```bash